Njugen/tabflower/README.md

 class FootballStandings extends Component
 ```

 More about React components here: https://reactjs.org/docs/components-and-props.html.
-More examples on how components are used to create modals, page views and modules used in Tabeon can be found below.
+More examples on how components are used to create modals, page views and modules used in Tabflower can be found below.

 ## Important files and locations